 - Turn the pail upside down on your table and press on the bottom of the pail.

-- Modeling chocolate and covering chocolate will be firm when first opened.
+- Modeling chocolate and Chocolate Fondant will be firm when first opened.

 - Use a flat-top spatula to cut pieces out.